Bin-Chen-Lab/sigatlas/README.md

 liver.enriched.cell=sigatlas(exp.matrix, tissue = "liver")
 ```

-This function performed the cell enrichemnt for the different tissues.
+This function performed the cell enrichemnt of any specified tissues.

 ## Data input